-2.2.5 Moon
+2.2.3 Moon Lake South

-In April 2020, the Company received notification that Denison has met the exploration requirement for the second option and has earned 75% legal and beneficial interest in the Moon project.
+In April 2020, the Company received notification that Denison had met the exploration requirement for the second option and had earned 75% legal and beneficial interest in the Moon Lake South project.

-In June 2020, the Company announced the results of winter field operations by JV operator Denison on the Moon Joint Venture.
-For this program, 126 kilometre of SWML Electromagnetic survey was undertaken to define the 5 kilometre long ground expression of the CR-3 conductor.
+In June 2020, the Company announced the results of winter field operations by JV operator Denison on the Moon Lake South Joint Venture.
+For this program, 126 kilometres of SWML (Step-Wise Moving Loop) Electromagnetic survey was undertaken to define the 5 kilometre long ground expression of the CR-3 conductor.
 In 2016, the first drill hole into this horizon successfully intercepted uranium mineralization at the unconformity.
 The target had previously been identified by airborne surveys and an earlier reconnaissance ground geophysical survey.
 Denison has now completed its option to earn a 75% interest in the property and form the Joint Venture by completing the winter program.
-The CR-3 conductor is interpreted to be a parallel trend to the K-Zone, host to Denison's Gyphon deposit on the Wheeler River Project.
+The CR-3 conductor is interpreted to be a parallel trend to the K-Zone, host to Denison's Gyphon deposit on the nearby Wheeler River Project.